thomassuedbroecker/node-red-twitter-follower/readme.md

 * **The "Twitter-follower-flow" example ...**

-  * ... is based on open technologies
+  * ... uses open technologies (Node-RED is a Project of the [OpenJS foundation](https://openjsf.org/)

   * ... creates no additional costs
     * Uses a free runtime on [IBM Cloud](https://ibm.biz/BdqZTm)